nocomplexity/codeaudit/docs/intro.md

 :::{note}
-This `codeaudit` tool is designed to be complete, fast and simple and easy to maintain library that can be extended for all needs.
+This `Python Code Audit` tool is built to be fast, lightweight, and easy to use.

+By default, the tool scans Python code against more than **70 rules** to detect potential security vulnerabilities.
+These rules target unsafe constructs of the standard Python libraries that could pose a security risk.

 :::